-Director of Graduate Studies
+Interim Director of Graduate Studies

+The Department of Communication Studies offers one degree program, the five year PhD, in addition to the graduate minor.
+Students may enter the five year PhD program with a bachelors degree or a masters degree.
+This degree has opportunities for specialization in interpersonal communication, rhetorical studies, and critical media studies.
 Although most students emphasize one of these areas, we view communication studies as an integrated and coherent discipline.
-In our graduate programs, you take courses in each of the three subdisciplines en route to gaining mastery over one of them.
+In our graduate program, you take courses in each of the three subdisciplines en route to gaining mastery over one of them.